lilswapnil/musix/README.md

 This project is licensed under the MIT License - see LICENSE for details.

 Acknowledgments 🙏
-Built with ❤️ by Swapnil.
+Built with ❤️ by Scott.

 UI inspiration from Spotify.